 "I don't close my seasonal business down - but there are months when there's nothing to do, usually from late August to early January.
 In January, I start to prepare the business for the summer months.
 I begin with making pitch applications to organisers.
 In April and May, I pay festival organisers and order stock.

-"By late May, I can't carry on with my other work commitments, I must concentrate on Festival Postcards.
-There's so much work to be done and it must happen in sequence, so I have to think ahead, know what I need to do and remain organised.
+"By late May, I can't carry on with my other work commitments, I have to concentrate on Festival Postcards.
+There's so much work to be done and it must happen in sequence, so I have to think ahead, know what I need to do and remain organised."

 Recruiting for a seasonal business